Identity Crisis (DC Comics): Reception

 The overall crossover holds an average score of 7.3 out of 10 at the review aggregator website Comic Book Roundup, the lowest issue score going to #7, with 5.3, and the highest going to #1, with 8.7.

 Chris Sims of ComicsAlliance called the series "the comic that ruined comics".
 Sims' colleague, Matt D. Wilson, did not concur with that exact assessment, but felt that the miniseries did a disservice to its protagonists: "Virtually every hero comes out of Identity Crisis looking like a jerk, a victim or a pariah".
 Wilson also stated that the series was "a destructive comic", as it had a negative influence on subsequent comics, such as Marvel's 2006-2007 miniseries Civil War, which similarly depicted heroes in what Wilson thought was a questionable light.

 Greg Burgas of Comic Book Resources called the miniseries a "work of staggering genius".
 Burgas felt that the first six issues were interesting and bore great potential, but the story was not a good murder mystery, as it was ruined by the abrupt revelation of Jean Loring's guilt, which did not naturally follow the establishing of any evidence pointing to her throughout the course of the story, and that both her motive and the aftermath of her confession were implausible.
 Burgas also felt that Sue Dibny's rape was cheapened by the fact that Meltzer used it not to deal with how Sue dealt with the trauma, but how it affected her mostly male friends.
-Burgas also questioned Meltzer's stated motive of using the mindwipe to addressing the "goofiness" with which Dr. Light behaved in the comics that Meltzer read as a child, as Burgas felt that children's literature is often intended to convey such a tone, and does not require updating.
+Burgas also questioned Meltzer's stated motive of using the mindwipe to addressing the "goofiness" with which Doctor Light behaved in the comics that Meltzer read as a child, as Burgas felt that children's literature is often intended to convey such a tone, and does not require updating.
 Burgas also felt that by using established superheroes in a story intended to comment on the nature of heroism, Meltzer and DC did profound damage with their treatment of those characters, whose behavior in the story was decidedly not heroic.

 Dominic Organ, writing for Comics Bulletin, was critical of the series' artwork, stating it was "incredibly spotty in places", inconsistent and "at times it is downright ugly".
 Organ, however, was impressed with some of Morales work, in particular the panel of Batman racing back to Tim's apartment, which prompted Organ to note: "The fear is palpable and all over Batman's face, a single panel that will stick with me for some time I am sure".
 Organ also praised the story, claiming that the stand-out was "the human tragedy of it all".

 In 2009, ComicsAlliance named it one of the 15 Worst Comics of the Decade, stating it was "the embodiment of all the worst aspects of current super-hero comics".